Pavao Žanić: Biography

 On 9 December 1970, Žanić was appointed bishop coadjutor of Mostar-Duvno and titular Bishop of Edistiana.
 He was consecrated bishop on 2 May 1971 in the Church of Ss.
 Peter and Paul in Mostar by Bishop Petar Čule.
 On 14 September 1980, he became the Bishop of Mostar-Duvno.
 He also served as apostolic administrator of Dubrovnik from November 1988 to January 1990.

-Žanić was actively involved in the completion of the Cathedral of Mary Mother of the Church in Mostar, and served for many years as president of the Yugoslav Bishops' Conference Council for the Family.
+Žanić was actively involved in completing the Cathedral of Mary Mother of the Church in Mostar and served for many years as president of the Yugoslav Bishops' Conference Council for the Family.
 In 1983 he visited diocesan priests serving as missionaries in Africa.
 He also led pilgrimages to Lourdes and Fatima, established a monthly diocesan periodical, and constructed a retirement home for priests.

 In 1984 he led a symposium on the historical and pastoral significance of the Diocese of Trebinje–Mrkan and was instrumental in the Holy See's designating the Church of the Birth of Mary in Trebinje a cathedral.

 On the occasion of the Golden Anniversary of his ordination, Pope John Paul II sent to him:We are aware of the hardships and troubles of your pastoral ministry that have made your burden even more bitter, however, you have never been deprived of fearless faith; indeed, your love for everyone, as well as your great devotion and your diligence in choosing and educating young men who are called to the Lord’s service have grown to a great extent.